Higgs Field

 The hierarchy c_{44} \gg c_{11} \sim c_{66} is the key physical fact.
 The mattress is very stiff along the spring axis — bending vortex lines out of the lattice plane is expensive.
 But it is soft in-plane — rearranging orbital systems within a sheet is cheap.
 This hierarchy means that under perturbation, the lattice rearranges in-plane rather than tilting, and the polar jet coupling (which bends lines out of the plane) provides a disproportionately strong restoring force.
 The righting moment mechanism is not just self-correcting — it operates through the stiffest available channel.

-The yin-yang symbols in the diagram are not decoration.
-They mark the interface where co-rotation meets counter-rotation at every orbital-vortex pair — the point where the two energies balance.
+The co-rotating dc1 vortices and the counter-rotating layers that fill the interstices are not separate species — they mark the interface where co-rotation meets counter-rotation at every vortex pairing, the point where the two energies balance.
 This balance is not fine-tuned.
 It is self-adjusting, because the same fluid participates in both flows simultaneously.
 There is no preferred direction of energy transport — radial and axial and rotational are all the same dc1 current responding to the same boundary conditions.
 That isotropy, imposed by the elastic fluid coupling, is what produces effective Lorentz invariance in a medium that is manifestly anisotropic at the sheet scale.

 The three elastic moduli (c_{11}, c_{44}, c_{66}) cannot be computed independently — they are coupled through dc1 fluid continuity.
 The axial jet flow (which determines c_{44}) is sourced by the same orbital systems whose in-plane interactions determine c_{66} and c_{11}.
 The correct approach is a self-consistent energy functional that minimizes over (d, \xi, \omega_0) simultaneously.
 Progress toward this calculation is described below.